jylim21/Projects/README.md

 # Welcome! 欢迎光临!
-Welcome to my repository, I will be your guide!
+Thanks for visiting to my repository, I'll be your guide!

 Some work you might be interested: